jacksonjost/tft-shop-image-generator/README.md

   <img src="https://raw.githubusercontent.com/jacksonjost/tft-shop-image-generator/main/example.png" alt="TFT Shop Image Generator Example" width="216"/>
 </div>

 A Python script to generate the icons seen in the shop for Teamfight Tactics (TFT).
+The script automatically pulls the latest set image data from Data Dragon (image, name, cost) and generates the corresponding images.

 ## Requirements